nccshecodes/shecodes-2020/src/education/reactive-programming.md

 ---
 course: "Reactive Programming Workshop"
 provider: "Damjan Vujnovic, Skills Matter"
-startDate: "2018-12-10"
+date: "2018-12-10"
 ---

-Learn about React and Redux and the skills needed to be productive and write elegant, maintainable code.
+Training course - React and Redux and the skills needed to be productive and write elegant, maintainable code.